-Add tables 2 and 3 here

-Thus, concerning the direct effects, bullying has a positive effect on strain and on all the MSDs considered, except for MSD of the shoulders.
-This means that the more workers are exposed to bullying, the more they report MSDs of the low back, upper back, and neck.
-Also, work-related strain is directly related to all MSDs, except for shoulders.
-Looking at the possible confounding variables, perceived physical demand has an effect both on strain and on all MSDs, while age affects strain and only MSD of the shoulders.
-Regarding gender, females report more MSDs but not higher strain.
-Organizational role and type of contract seem to not have an effect on either strain or MSDs.
+Concerning the direct effects, bullying had a positive effect on strain and on all MSDs, except for MSD of the shoulders.
+That is, the greater the workers’ exposure to bullying, the more they reported MSDs of the low back, upper back, and neck.
+Additionally, work-related strain was directly related to all MSDs, except for the shoulders.
+Of the possible confounding variables, perceived physical demands affected both strain and all MSDs, while age affected strain and only MSD of the shoulders.
+Females reported more MSDs than males, but not higher strain.
+Organizational role and type of contract did not have an effect on either strain or MSDs.

-Results concerning the indirect effects between the independent variable (bullying) and the outcomes variables (MSDs of low back, upper back, neck, and shoulders) are presented in Table 3.
-Results show that job-related strain mediates the relationship between bullying and all MSDs, except for MSDs of the shoulders.
-Those results mean that, except for the MSD of shoulders, strain helps in understanding the process between bullying and musculoskeletal disorders, as results presented in Table 3 show that bullying affects strain which in turn affects MSDs (low back, upper back, and neck).
+Results concerning the indirect effects between the independent variable (bullying) and the outcome variables (MSDs of low back, upper back, neck, and shoulders) are presented in Table 3.
+Job-related strain mediated the relationship between bullying and all MSDs, except for MSDs of the shoulders.
+That is, except for the MSDs of shoulders, strain helped in understanding the process between bullying and musculoskeletal disorders.
+The results presented in Table 3 show that bullying affects strain, which in turn affects MSDs of the low back, upper back, and neck.

-4. Discussion
+Discussion

-Even though psychosocial risk factors have been found to be implicated in the development of MSDs (see, for a review, [20]), most studies in this area have been inspired by Karasek et al.’s [39] psychosocial model and have investigated the role of psychological job demand (i.e., workload) and decision latitude (i.e., job control) on MSDs [24].
-Having to do with the tasks performed by the worker, job demands and decision latitude are typical job content factors (see European Agency for Safety and Health at Work [40]).
+Even though psychosocial risk factors have been implicated in the development of MSDs (see [20] for a review), most studies in this area have been inspired by Karasek et al.’s [39] psychosocial model and investigated the role of psychological job demands (i.e., workload) and decision latitude (i.e., job control) on MSDs [24].
+With respect to tasks performed by employees, job demands and decision latitude are typical job content factors (see European Agency for Safety and Health at Work [40]).
 Psychosocial contextual factors, such as those describing the quality of relationships at work, have rarely been examined in detail.
-As far as workplace bullying is specifically concerned, only a few studies have explored the relationship between exposure to such contextual factors and MSDs [26, 27].
-However, such studies have not adopted a fine-grained approach on MSDs or included an overall index of MSDs, which is less informative and generally not recommended [25].
-Furthermore, there is a substantial lack of knowledge about the possible mechanisms for explaining the link between psychosocial factors and MSDs.
-The experience of psychological strain has been hypothesised as one such mechanism [23], but its involvement has rarely been directly explored.
+Regarding workplace bullying, few studies have explored the relationship between exposure to such contextual factors and MSDs [26, 27].
+However, such studies did not adopt a fine-grained approach toward MSDs or include an overall index of MSDs; these facts render prior studies less informative than ideal and generally of limited utility [25].
+Furthermore, there is a substantial lack of knowledge regarding the possible mechanisms underlying the link between psychosocial factors and MSDs.
+The experience of psychological strain has been hypothesized as one such mechanism [23], but its involvement has rarely been directly explored.

-Our results confirm that exposure to bullying behaviour is linked to MSDs (in the low back, upper back, and neck regions).
-Only the shoulders do not seem affected by this mediation.
-The results suggest that, along with the direct effect between bullying and MSDs (low back, upper back, and neck), there is a process which comprises job-related strain between workplace bullying and MSDs.
-Therefore this relationship ought to be explained by both the direct effect of bullying as a psychosocial factor and the indirect effect of psychological strain manifesting as MSDs.
-Furthermore, despite physical demands remaining the main predictor of MSDs, when strain is considered, the effect of bullying on MSDs is quite similar (especially on the basis of the upper back and neck).
+Our results confirm that exposure to bullying behavior is linked to MSDs in the low back, upper back, and neck regions.
+Of the body regions considered, only the shoulders seemed unaffected by this mediation.
+The results suggest that, along with the direct effect between bullying and MSDs of the low back, upper back, and neck, there is a process that includes job-related strain between workplace bullying and MSDs.
+Therefore this relationship should be explicable by both the direct effect of bullying as a psychosocial factor and the indirect effect of psychological strain manifesting as MSDs.
+Furthermore, despite physical demands remaining the main predictor of MSDs, when strain is considered, the effect of bullying on MSDs is quite similar, especially with respect to the upper back and neck.